 But before that let’s go to the basics.
 The two major factors that cause skin aging are smoking and chronic sun exposure.
 Thankfully smoking has fallen out of favor but sun exposure is something we accumulate our entire life.
 Just as the sun never stops, our skin care should not stop either.
 So here are the five key ingredients for a skin care regimen.

 - Hydroquinone.
 You might have heard of it as a lightening agent or skin bleaching serum.
-Hydroquinone treats spots of various color such as melisma and post inflammatory skin changes.
+Hydroquinone treats spots of various colors such as melisma and post-inflammatory skin changes.
 It augments the effects of retinoids.
 You can use mornings and evenings.

-- Sun screen.
-Use sun screen that is broad spectrum which will protect you from the damaging UVA and UVB rays.
+- Sunscreen.
+Use a sunscreen that is broad-spectrum which will protect you from the damaging UVA and UVB rays.
 SPF of at least 30 is enough for the skin of the face.
 Remember SPF of 100 is not better than SPF of 30.
-That is just an indication of how long until you get a sunburn with the sun screen versus without it.
-Also regardless of the SPF try to reapply sun screen every 2 hours.
+That is just an indication of how long until you get a sunburn with the sunscreen versus without it.
+Also regardless of the SPF try to reapply sunscreen every 2 hours.

 - Antioxidants.
 Just as they are good in our diet they are good for our skin.
-As we age our skin accumulates oxidative damage which leads to storing of byproducts that contribute to facial aging.
+As we age our skin accumulates oxidative damage which leads to storing byproducts that contribute to facial aging.
 The main antioxidant I recommend is vitamin C. It is usually in a serum form and with names such as ascorbic acid.
 You might find it in various concentrations.
-Try to start with the lower concentration such as 10% .
+Try to start with a lower concentration such as 10%.
 Many skin care lines also incorporate vit.
 In their moisturizers.